syliang1999/syliang1999.github.io/_pages/cv.md

 Service and leadership
 ======
-* Reviewer (ICCAD'24, ISEDA' 25, IEEE TCAD, Elsevier Integration).
+* Reviewer (ICCAD'24, ISEDA' 25, AAAI' 26, IEEE TCAD, Elsevier Integration).
 * More than 300 hours of social volunteer service.
 * CEO of Rhea Tech in technology entrepreneurship competitions during 2020-2022.
 * Monitor of class Electrical 81 (Elite Class) during 2018-2022.